 Meets reduction in GHG and carbon targets: 18%

 Reduced exposure to on-site hazards and risk: 16%

 I’m pleased to say we not only had excellent attendance (over 400 people) but also some great feedback.
 For example, this is what Eddie Bell of the Environment Agency said: “That has been one of the most productive hours I have spent in these lockdown times.
 I really appreciated hearing the experiences of auditors and auditees who have already applied remote auditing techniques.”

 Clearly this is a new subject to many & I was very pleased to be leading on this, to help both my clients & many environmental professionals improve.

 Note: IEMA is the Institute of Environmental Management & Assessment.

-I have been a member of IEMA for over 20 years, rising up through the ranks to Fellow.
+I have been a member of IEMA for over 20 years, progressing through the ranks up to Fellow.

 I sit on the Environmental Auditing committee, currently reviewing the auditor registers & developing CPD opportunities.

 Liked this post?
 Sign up for the Eshcon Newsletter.